 - A baccalaureate degree in nursing from an accredited college or university

-- A master's degree in nursing from an accredited college or university
+- A master's degree from an accredited college or university

 - A minimum graduate QPA of 3.25